cielavenir/salsa-matplotlib/doc/devel/coding_guide.rst

 ----------------
 The current active branches are

-*master*
+*main*
   The current development version.
 Future minor releases (*v3.N.0*) will be branched from this.
-Supports Python 3.7+.

 *v3.N.x*
   Maintenance branch for Matplotlib 3.N.
 Future patch releases will be branched from this.
-Supports Python 3.6+.

 *v3.N.M-doc*
   Documentation for the current release.
 On a patch release, this will be